Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 captured).
 If not specified, the value will default to 1 which saves every captured image.
 *   labelImage: Optional.
 If set to "true", images will be saved with bounding boxes and labels.
 If set to "false", or if not set at all, the images will be saved with no bounding boxes or labels.
+*   uploadAsImage: Optional.
+If set to "true", images will be uploaded to VANTIQ as VANTIQ Images, (the default behavior uploads images as VANTIQ Documents).
+    *   **NOTE**: This option is only relevant if "saveImage" has been set to either "vantiq" or "both".
 *   savedResolution: Optional.
 A map containing options for adjusting the resolution of the saved images.
     * *Options for savedResolution:*
     1. longEdge: Optional.
 This sets the maximum long edge dimension for saved images.
 Must be a non-negative integer that is